aabarmin/dojo-examples/README.md

 ## Basic dojo modules

-* [ ] Sample 5 - Saving the scope, cloning and extending objects with dojo._base.lang
+* [x] Sample 5 - Saving the scope, cloning, mixing and extending objects with dojo._base.lang
 * [ ] Sample 6 - Working with arrays
 * [ ] Sample 7 - Aspect-oriented programming
 * [ ] Sample 8 - Working with events and topics